"Then we who are alive and remain

 —I Thessalonians 4:17

 Some time ago, I joined five other members of God's church in one of the most solemn activities that a person can ever experience: bearing the casket of a friend.
-In this case, we bore long-time church member Amanda Surette from a funeral chapel to a hearse and from the hearse to the grave.
-Sweet, little Mrs. Surette, who just a couple of weeks previously had softly murmured the Canadian national anthem in French to my family and me, had died.
+In this case, we bore a longtime church member from a funeral chapel to a hearse and from the hearse to the grave.
+A sweet, little lady, who just a couple of weeks previously had softly murmured the Canadian national anthem in French to my family and me, had died.

 "No!
 It is her human spirit that has returned to God!"